June 15, 2015

-In most companies leaders try many things to get the most out of their teams.
+In most companies, leaders try many things to get the most out of their teams.
 To ensure employees work well together and that teams perform at higher levels, leaders have to know who their employees really are and how they are likely to behave in differing situations.

 1 – Leaders regularly observe and evaluate the employee.
 Observation takes place daily and a formal evaluation should take place at least two times a year at minimum.
 This formal evaluation is usually focused on the employee’s work performance and includes input from the supervisor’s direct observation of the employee’s work and behavior.
-From this the employee is labeled anything from Unsatisfactory to Outstanding.
+From this, the employee is labeled as anything from Unsatisfactory to Outstanding.
 That is the label they will carry for the coming year and beyond unless they do something to shift the supervisor’s opinion during the next evaluation period.
 The work performance portion of the evaluation is based on objectives but the observation portion is fairly subjective.

 2 – There is often subjective observation and feedback collected informally and formally from other employees in and out of the employee’s home department.
-This is sometimes done through 360 degree feedback forms or direct interviews with the employee’s peers.
+This is sometimes done through 360-degree feedback forms or direct interviews with the employee’s peers.
 Informally it can be a simple as word of mouth passing conversations.

 3 – A third method that is being used more and more is a formal assessment process of personality type.
 Many companies use this method to identify the behavioral traits and tendencies of their employees.
-Typically a series of questions are asked that when the answers are run through a psychological evaluative software program, the resulting output is a unique profile associated with person answering the questions.
+Typically a series of questions are asked that when the answers are run through a psychological evaluative software program, the resulting output is a unique profile associated with the person answering the questions.
 This does not take the place of the performance review but plays a very important role in establishing an identity of sorts that can be used in building a team, assigning work and influencing day to day interactions.

 When a company or a department decides to have their employees go through this personality assessment process it is for the purpose of providing a predictor of employee behaviors.
-With the profile established for each employee the leadership can now view into another dimension of the workforce and workforce dynamics which can help the leader increase the overall effectiveness and performance of the organization.
+With the profile established for each employee, the leadership can now view into another dimension of the workforce and workforce dynamics which can help the leader increase the overall effectiveness and performance of the organization.